 Selective distribution is typically used in the European Union where special rules governing such distribution system have been developed.
 This is why it has been considered appropriate to describe in some detail the European antitrust rules applicable to these agreements.

-In the EU the rules regarding selective distribution are mainly contained in Regulation n.
-330/2010 which exempts certain vertical agreements from the prohibition of Article 101 of the Treaty on the Functioning of the European Union (TFEU).
+At present the EU rules regarding selective distribution are mainly contained in Regulation n.
+720/2022 which exempts certain vertical agreements from the prohibition of Article 101 of the Treaty on the Functioning of the European Union (TFEU).

+It should be noted that according to Regulation 720/2022 selective distribution contracts must comply with the following rules:

+Supplier may prohibit its selective distributors and their customers to sell to unauthorized distributors (that are not members of the selective distributors network) that are located within the territories where the supplier operates a selective distributor system (Article 4(c)(i)(2).

-Regulation 330/2010 expressly authorizes, in Article 4(b)(iii),
+Regulation 720/2022 expressly authorizes, in Article 4(c)(i)(2),

-« ... the restriction of sales by the members of a selective distribution system to unauthorised distributors within the territory reserved by the supplier to operate that system».
+« ... the restriction of active or passive sales by the members of the selective distribution system and their customers to unauthorised distributors located within the territory where the selective distribution system is operated;».

-Moreover, Regulation 330 contains the following additional requirements which must be respected within a selective distribution network:
+Moreover, Regulation 720/2022 contains the following additional requirements which must be respected within a selective distribution network: